 It should be noted that the Social Justice and Health Disparities Group will not only be proposing stand-alone legislation, but will also review legislation proposed by other working groups to ensure all of our GNDVA policies are vetted through an equity lens.

-BeKura W. Shabazz leads the Social Justice and Health Disparities Working Group.
-The workgroup is focused on the following priorities:
+The workgroup focused on the following priorities:

 Removing barriers to ensure access to quality jobs, fair pay, community services for all, particularly returning citizens and victims of state sanctioned violence.

 A living wage that adjusts with inflation.

 Abolishing the "Forever barring" misdemeanor and felony labels through a statewide codified equitable expungement process.